uio-bmi/immuneML/docs/source/tutorials.rst

 The respective tutorials can be found here:

   - :ref:`How to import data into immuneML`
-  - :ref:`How to generate a random receptor or repertoire dataset`
+  - :ref:`How to generate a random sequence, receptor or repertoire dataset`

 Using the specified dataset, immuneML can be used for various purposes: one can train and assess an ML model for immune repertoire or receptor-level classification, perform an exploratory analysis (to run preprocessings, encodings and reports without training a ML model), or simulate immune events